Looking to visit the very best museums in Chicago? Chicago, IL has many amazing museums with a ton to offer visitors of all ages and interests.

 Take a trip to the ends of the universe

 Another one of the great museums on the museum campus, the Adler Planetarium is the first planetarium in the western hemisphere.
-It is open now with no timed entry required.
+It is open now with no timed entry required, making it easy to fit into your Chicago travel itinerary.

 Here, you can go to the Grainger Sky Theater for amazing sky shows, and then see the largest telescope available for public viewing in Chicago at the Doane Observatory.
 This is a great place for anyone who wants to learn about physics and astronomy.
 There are also special events, classes, and lectures.